 November is a time for reflection and remembrance, with some holiday shopping thrown into the mix.
 The two biggest holidays during this month are Veterans Day, on November 11, and Thanksgiving, which falls on the fourth Thursday of the month.
 Find out more about these holidays and other big events that happen every November in the United States below.

-First Tuesday after the First Monday of the Month: Election Day.
 Unlike in other countries, Election Day is not a public holiday in the United States.
+Election day is the first Tuesday after the first Monday of the month.
 Government offices, banks, and almost all businesses will be open.
 However, many schools are closed on Election Day so that local elementary, middle, and high schools can serve as polling places for elections.
 While Election Day is an annual event, major elections, such as those for congressional offices or the presidency, almost always fall during even-numbered years.

 If you're a foreigner visiting the United States on Election Day, you will certainly get a chance to watch democracy in action, as all media will be fervently covering the polls.